XRT Native APIs¶

 Buffer information¶

-XRT provides few other API Class member functions to obtain information related to the buffer.
+XRT provides a few other class member functions to obtain buffer-related information.

 The member function